NZQA’s approach to programme and micro-credential monitoring

 On this page

-We take an intelligence-led, risk-based approach to programme monitoring.
-For example, we look out for:
+We take an intelligence-led, risk-based approach to programme and micro-credential monitoring.

-Programme monitoring priorities
+Programme and micro-credential monitoring priorities

 Our current monitoring priorities are Levels 1 to 6 programmes across the following subject areas, including Level 7 diplomas: